If you have a question you would like to see here, please ask via my contact page. You may also find the resources section helpful.

 There are also lots of books which are not dystopian, but where the natural world is really important.
 Check out books by Gill Lewis, Lauren St John and Julia Green.
-Also Bloom by Nicola Skinner and October, October by Katya Balen.
+Also Bloom by Nicola Skinner, which is brilliant and quite bonkers!

 Who are your favourite children’s authors?

-My favourite children’s writers writing today include Hilary McKay, Gill Lewis, Katherine Rundell, Piers Torday, Polly Ho-Yen, Anthony McGowan, Candy Gourlay, Kirsty Applebaum, Nizrana Farook, Sharna Jackson, Eloise Williams, Nicola Skinner, Kacen Callender, Aisha Bushby… And I could go on and on!
+My favourite children’s writers writing today include Hilary McKay, Gill Lewis, Katherine Rundell, Piers Torday, Polly Ho-Yen, Anthony McGowan, Candy Gourlay, Kirsty Applebaum, Nizrana Farook, Sharna Jackson, Eloise Williams, Nicola Skinner, Kacen Callender, Elle McNicoll… And I could go on and on!
 It feels like a true golden age for children’s literature.

 How long does it take for you to write a story?